Back to Home Page or

 to remain within the circles for sometime after the spirit has been

-No part of the ceremony must be omitted or the invocation might incur
+released.
+No part of the ceremony must be omitted or the invocation might

-and others declared the elaborate ceremonies were unnecessary, since the
+Paracelsus and others declared the elaborate ceremonies were

 If the person for whom the ceremony is intended, is performing the

-himself, has no clairvoyant faculty, then the best choice for a substitute
+ceremony himself, has no clairvoyant faculty, then the best choice for a

-is a young boy or girl born out of wedlock who is still perfectly pure and
+substitute is a young boy or girl born out of wedlock who is still

-innocent.
-Prayers and magical words are said prior to the ceremony along
+perfectly pure and innocent.
+Prayers and magical words are said prior to

-with the burning of incense and perfume.
-The child's forehead may be
+the ceremony along with the burning of incense and perfume.
+The child's

-given prior to the inspection of the crystal.
-Finally after the crystal
+prior to the inspection of the crystal.
+Finally after the crystal was

-was "charged" it was given to the medium or clairvoyant person,
+"charged" it was given to the medium or clairvoyant person, The first

-The first indication of the clairvoyant vision was a mist or cloud over
+indication of the clairvoyant vision was a mist or cloud over the crystal

-the crystal which gradually dissipated and then the appearance came into
+which gradually dissipated and then the appearance came into view.

 Modern crystalomancy continues using a similar procedure but the

-are simpler.
-The crystal is spherical and about the size of an orange.
-It
+preparations are simpler.
+The crystal is spherical and about the size of

 The procedure is done in subdued light.
 If the divination is performed for